Focus of Final Round

 Mr Shipton stated that the regulator was under-resourced when compared to its counterparts in other jurisdictions, which meant that ASIC was constrained in how it deployed resources for surveillance and supervision of financial institutions.
 Mr Shipton acknowledged that more needs to be done in relation to enforcement, but that present resources restrain this capability.

 APRA Chair Mr Wayne Byres acknowledged the regulator’s readiness to be tougher on banks in addressing misconduct.
 In particular, APRA is willing to undertake a systematic review of the cultural drivers of misconduct inherent in many financial institutions, but like ASIC, asserts that it lacks resources to do so.
-APRA recognised that the Banking Executive Accountability Regime (“BEAR”) which comes into effect from 1 July 2019, will help drive some of this change (for more about BEAR, see our earlier blog post).
+APRA recognised that the Banking Executive Accountability Regime (“BEAR”) which comes into effect from 1 July 2019, will help drive some of this change (for more about BEAR, see our earlier insights).
 Indeed, there may be benefits in adopting a similar accountability regime in other sectors of the financial industry, including insurance and superannuation.

 Ms Orr QC anticipates that matters raised during this final round of the Commission will form part of Commissioner Kenneth Hayne’s recommendations in the final report, which is due for submission 1 February 2019.